Telhara

 Akola, Amravati, Khamgaon, Akot are the nearby cities to Telhara.
 The town is also known for the vibrant Varhadi language.

 History

 Telhara is a Taluka place in Akola district of Maharashtra.
 It is situated near the Satpuda parvat.

-The Battle of Adgaon Bk village is located in Telhara subdistrict, took place on 28 November 1803, between the British under the command of Governor Arthur Wellesley and the forces of Maratha under Bhonsle of Nagpur during Second Anglo-Maratha War.
+The Battle of Adgaon Bk village is located in Telhara subdistrict, took place on 28 November 1803, between the British under the command of Governor Arthur Wellesley and the Maratha forces under the Bhonsle of Nagpur during Second Anglo-Maratha War.

 When Jalgaon taluk belonged to Akola District an Extra-Assistant Commissioner was stationed at Telhara and had civil jurisdiction over Akot and Jalgaon taluks.
 This has now been discontinued, but during 1908 a Bench of Honorary Magistrates was established at Telhara with jurisdiction was over one-fourth of Akot taluk.
 For revenue purposes there are five separate villages adjoining one another.

 Architectural features

 Wan dam is located on wan river at the site of Wari village in Telhara Taluka of Akola District in Maharashtra, India.
 This is one of the largest irrigation projects in the Indian state of Maharashtra.
 The water is mainly used to irrigate agricultural land in the western vidarbha.
 It also provides water for drinking to nearby towns, villages and Cities like Akola, Telhara Shegaon.
 The surrounding area of the dam has a garden old Hanumana temple.

 The place has no ancient temples of much interest, but does have several temples of some size built during the 20th century or later.
 Harakhchand Gulabchand Shah, Honorary Magistrate, a Swetambari Jain, built a temple to Padmaprabhu in 1901 to carry out a vow of his father's, at a cost of Rs.
 40,000 or more.
 It has a golden image, and the building is strikingly coloured and furnished; with details such as the introduction of the figures of British soldiers in the front.